Namco Museum Virtual Arcade

 is a video game compilation developed and published by Namco Bandai Games for the Xbox 360.
 It was released in North America in 2008 and in Europe and Japan in 2009.
 Part of its Namco Museum series, Virtual Arcade includes 34 titles; nine of these are Namco Bandai-published Xbox Live Arcade games, and the rest are arcade games that are only accessible through the disc.
-Players can access the Xbox Live Arcade games through their dashboard if the disc is in the console.
+Players can access the Xbox Live Arcade games through the Xbox Dashboard if the disc is in the console.

 Games

 Namco Museum Virtual Arcade is a compilation of video games published by Namco and its successor, Namco Bandai Games.
 The collection contains 34 games that encompass a variety of genres, including maze chasers, shoot 'em ups, and platformers.
 It is divided into two sets of games that can be selected in the in-game menu.
-The first set contains nine Namco Bandai-published games for Xbox Live Arcade, which in addition to being selectable through the main menu can also be accessed through the Xbox 360's dashboard, as long as the disc is in the console.
+The first set contains nine Namco Bandai-published games for Xbox Live Arcade.
+In addition to being selectable through the main menu, it can be accessed through the Xbox 360's dashboard, as long as the disc is in the console.
 Some of these are ports of arcade games like Pac-Man (1980) and Xevious (1983), while others such as Pac-Man Championship Edition (2007) are brand-new sequels with different gameplay structures and mechanics.
 These Xbox Live Arcade games also contain achievements and online leaderboards.
 The second set of games is only available on the disc, and includes 22 Namco arcade games from the 1970s and 1980s as well as three "Arrangement" remakes of Pac-Man, Galaga (1981), and Dig Dug (1982).
 Players can modify in-game settings such as controller inputs, difficulty, and the starting number of lives.
 This would also be the last time Ms. Pac-Man (1982) would be included in a Namco Museum video game compilation, as future reissues were strictly standalone or on dedicated minicades.